mark-curran/data-science-project-template/docs/docs/quickstart/quickstart.md

 ### Docker

 Docker is the application that will run the local container.
-To install Docker desktop on a Windows or Mac please to the [official site](https://www.docker.com/products/docker-desktop/).
+To install Docker desktop on a Windows, Mac or Linux please to the [official site](https://www.docker.com/products/docker-desktop/).
 There are alternatives such as [podman](https://podman.io/getting-started/), though the project has not been tested on this engine.

 ### For Windows Users: Windows Subsystem for Linux